4. Configuration & Monitoring

 GX device monitoring

-After the VM-3P75CT has established a connection to the GX device in the local network, the device must be activated in the Modbus TCP/UDP menu so that it appears in the Device List.
+After the VM-3P75CT has connected to the GX device in the local network, it must be activated in the Modbus TCP/UDP menu before it appears in the Device list.

-Go to Settings → Modbus TCP/UDP devices → Discovered devices and enable the discovered energy meter; it's disabled by default when first installed and turned on.
+Navigate to Settings → Integrations → Modbus Devices → Discovered devices, and enable the discovered energy meter.
+By default, the device is disabled when first installed and powered on.

-An overview of the connection and hardware-specific data can be found on the Device page.
-There, you can also assign a custom name for the meter.
+Device page: overview of the connection and hardware-specific data, with the option to assign a custom name to the meter

 4.1.
 LED codes